nexusformat/definitions/manual/source/applying-nexus.rst

 Constructing a NeXus file for WONI
 ##################################

-The starting point for a NeXus file for  WONI will be an empty basic NeXus file hierarchy as documented in figure :ref:`FigShell`.
-In order to arrive at a full neXus file the following steps are required:
+The starting point for a NeXus file for WONI will be an empty basic NeXus file hierarchy as documented in the next figure.
+In order to arrive at a full NeXus file, the following steps are required:

 #.
 For each instrument component, decide which parameters need to be stored